JeffKnowlesJr/openai-quickstart-node/README.md

-# OpenAI Discord Bot
+# GPT-4 Discord Bot

-A Discord bot powered by OpenAI's GPT, designed to engage in context-aware conversations and generate coherent responses.
+This is a Discord bot that uses OpenAI's GPT-4 model for real-time context-aware conversations with users in Discord channels.
+The bot is customizable and manages conversation length and API usage for token optimization.
+It reads credentials from the `DISCORD_TOKEN` and `OPENAI_API_KEY` environment variables.

 ## Features